 I kid, I kid.
 You can be a lifter and have pretty hands and a pretty posterior.
 Sure, you've got to do work with your hands in the gym, but it doesn't mean they have to get torn to shreds.
 That's a common misconception.

-What about gloves, you ask?
-They tend to make it a little tougher to grip the bar, because they make the diameter of what you have to grip larger.
-They sometimes slide.
-And finally, they are another thing you have to drag around.
+What's so bad about gloves, you ask?
+They make it a little tougher to grip the bar, because they make the diameter of what you have to grip larger.
+They slide.
+They are another thing you have to drag around.
 They get sweaty, smelly and their annoying Velcro strips grab everything in your gym bag.

 So what's a girl to do?
 I suggest you forgo the gloves.
 If you truly want to use them, you can, absolutely.
 Give it a shot without them first, though.
 Your grip will get stronger, which is always a good thing.
 Initial discomfort of grip intensive exercises will dissipate.

 Your calluses will protect you, remember.
 You earned them.